casper-network/docs/source/docs/casper/dapp-dev-guide/testing.md

 -   *`session_code`* : Sets the session code for the deploy using session_code and session_args

-    -   *PathBuff* : Helps to find the compiled WASM file in your WASM directory.
+    -   *PathBuff* : Helps to find the compiled Wasm file in your Wasm directory.
 This is a mutable path with some extended functionalities
 -   *`authorization_keys`* : Sets authorization keys to authorize the deploy.
 To check the list of keys that authorize the call.
 See: [Permissions model](/design/accounts#accounts-permissions).
 -   *`address`* : Sets the address of the deploy